 When like Apollo he came forth to warme

 Our eares, or like a Mercury to charme!

 Mercury is known as the Morning Star, the eloquent messenger, communicator, quick thinker and herald of the Day Star.
 Mercury holds this role as twin to Venus, who is also known as the Morning Star.
-The Day Star is Apollo (the Sun), god of wisdom and illumination, and leader of the choir of Muses, whose partner is Pallas Athena, the Tenth Muse, goddess of wisdom and philosophy.
+The Day Star is Apollo (the Sun), god of wisdom and illumination, and leader of the choir of Muses.
+His partner is Pallas Athena, the Spear-shaker and Tenth Muse, goddess of wisdom and philosophy.
 Apollo is associated with the heart; Mercury with the mind.

 Sweet swan of Avon! what a sight it were